-We will ensure that all of our teaching approaches help students to build resilience to extremism and give students a positive sense of identity through the development of critical thinking skills.
+We will ensure that all of our teaching approaches help learners to build resilience to extremism and give learners a positive sense of identity through the development of critical thinking skills.
 We will ensure that all of our staff are equipped to recognise extremism and are skilled and confident enough to challenge it.

-We will be flexible enough to adapt our teaching approaches, as appropriate, so as to address specific issues and be relevant to the current issues and insight into extremism and radicalisation.
+We will be flexible in adapting our teaching approaches, as appropriate, so as to address specific issues and be relevant to the current issues and insight into extremism and radicalisation.
 In doing so we will apply the 'key ingredients' see Appendix A, and we will apply the methodologies set out in that document following the three broad categories of:

-- Making a connection with young people using a student-centred approach - Facilitating a 'safe space' for dialogue

-• Equipping our students with the appropriate skills, knowledge, understanding and awareness for resilience
+- Making a connection with young people using a student-centred approach - Facilitating a 'safe space' for dialogue - Equipping our learners with the appropriate skills, knowledge, understanding and awareness for resilience

-Therefore, this approach will be embedded within the ethos of our school so that students know and understand what safe and acceptable behaviour is in the context of extremism and radicalisation.
-This will work in conjunction with our schools approach to the spiritual, moral, social and cultural development of students as defined in OfSTED's School Inspection Handbook September 2019 and will include the use of assemblies to help further promote this rounded development of our students.
+Therefore, this approach will be embedded within the ethos of our school so that our learners and staff know and understand what safe and acceptable behaviour is in the context of extremism and radicalisation.
+This will work in conjunction with our schools approach to the spiritual, moral, social and cultural development of learners as defined in OfSTED's School Inspection Handbook (last update October 2023) and will include the use of assemblies to help further promote this rounded development of our learners.